Lindsey Graham: 2024 election

 Graham appeared at Trump's first prime-time 2024 campaign rally on January 28, 2023, and told Fox News host Sean Hannity that he would support Trump "because I know what I'm going to get", mostly regarding perceived international threats.
+Graham campaigned and publicly advocated for Trump on news programs like Meet The Press throughout the 2024 election.
+He also called on other prominent Republican politicians to campaign for Trump.

+In May 2024, when asked whether he would accept the results of the presidential election, Graham said he would "if there's no massive cheating".

+In July 2024, after President Biden announced he would not seek reelection, Graham said he wished Biden well and that he "appreciate[d] his lifelong service to our nation".

+In September 2024, with growing concern about a tie in the Electoral College, Graham visited Nebraska—one of two states without a winner-take-all vote allocation system.
+He lobbied Governor Jim Pillen to call a special session of the legislature to adopt the winner-take-all system, preventing Kamala Harris from receiving the state's one Electoral College vote typically won by Democrats.
+Trump endorsed the change.
+The move failed when too few state senators agreed to call a special session.

+In October 2024, Graham said Republican voters who supported Harris were supporting "the most radical nominee in history of American politics".
+He argued that the Biden-Harris immigration policy was a larger "danger to this country" than Trump's rhetoric.

+Graham called Trump's 2024 election victory "the biggest comeback in American history".

 Political positions

 Tea Party opponents have called Graham a "moderate Republican."
 He calls himself a "Reagan-style Republican", and has been called a fairly conservative Republican with "a twang of moderation" and "an independent streak."

 Much of the Tea Party criticism focuses on his willingness to be bipartisan and work with Democrats on issues like climate change, tax reform and immigration reform and his belief that judicial nominees should not be opposed solely because of their philosophical positions.
 He voted to confirm both of President Obama's Supreme Court nominees, Sonia Sotomayor and Elena Kagan.
 For his part, Graham has criticized and confronted the Tea Party, arguing for a more inclusive Republican Party.
-In the first session of the 115th Congress, Graham was ranked the sixth most bipartisan senator by the Lugar Center and Georgetown's McCourt School of Public Policy.
+In 2023, the Lugar Center ranked Graham in the top third of senators for bipartisanship.